It Keeps Rainin': Personnel

+Charts

 Bitty McLean version

-British-Jamaican musician Bitty McLean covered the song as "It Keeps Rainin' (Tears From My Eyes)" and released it on July 19, 1993, from his debut album, Just to Let You Know...
+British-Jamaican musician Bitty McLean covered the song as "It Keeps Rainin' (Tears from My Eyes)" and released it on July 19, 1993, from his debut album, Just to Let You Know...
 (1993).
-The single peaked at number two in the United Kingdom and was a big hit across Europe, peaking at number one in the Netherlands.
-It also reached number one in New Zealand for seven weeks and was certified Platinum for sales of over 10,000.
+Produced by McLean, the single peaked at number two in the United Kingdom and was a big hit across Europe, reaching number one in the Netherlands.
+It also peaked at number one in New Zealand for seven weeks and was certified platinum for sales of over 10,000.
+The accompanying music video for "It Keeps Rainin' (Tears from My Eyes)" was directed by David Betteridge and first aired in July 1993.

 Critical reception

-Larry Flick from Billboard wrote, "The British reggae invasion continues.
+Larry Flick from Billboard magazine wrote, "The British reggae invasion continues.
 Former UB40 backing vocalist McLean doesn't stray from that group's winning formula on his solo debut.
 This is easy-listening reggae, complete with a smooth backbeat and an aloof British vocal.
 File this between UB40 and Maxi-Priest."
 Troy J. Augusto from Cash Box described it as "lightweight pop-reggae", that "offers little innovation but enough awareness of what makes a good radio song to earn a few spins at urban and hit outlets."
 Caroline Sullivan from The Guardian viewed it as "imaginative".
 Pan-European magazine Music & Media commented, "Just like his "bosses" from UB 40 for whom he's backup singer on their current Elvis cover and album, Bitty has dived into rock 'n' roll's rich archives to return with a Fats Domino tune in a new spicy reggae identity."
 Mark Frith from Smash Hits deemed it "a clever, innovative record that was really catchy and a deserved big hit."
-Another editor, Tony Cross, said it "will keep you bogling till your bogle drops off."
+Another Smash Hits editor, Tony Cross, said it "will keep you bogling till your bogle drops off."

-Music video

-The accompanying music video for "It Keeps Rainin' (Tears From My Eyes)" was directed by David Betteridge.
-It first aired in July 1993.